binkley/modern-java-practices/README.md

 project (Kotlin, Scala, Clojure, Groovy, JRuby, _et al_), this article is for you.

-My purpose is to highlight and provide guidance for building modern Java/JVM projects with Gradle or Maven.
-This article focuses on Java, but most points apply to _any_ JVM language build (linting is an example exception).
+This article's goal is to highlight and provide guidance for building modern Java/JVM projects with Gradle or Maven.
+The article focuses on Java, but most points apply to _any_ JVM language build (I use them for my personal Kotlin projects).

+(See the wheel to the right?  _No, you do not need to be agile!_  This article is for _you_ regardless of how your project approach software.
+The point is "make people awesome" under all circumstances.)

 This project has these goals: